 Currently, in addition to task forces and committees on interfaith understanding, international and peace issues, and restorative justice, the Interfaith Conference runs the Interfaith Earth Network and its Beyond Racism Initiative has published several editions of “Alike and Different,” a resource for educators on multicultural education, empowerment, and connection.
 The Interfaith Conference also has hosted programs like Interfaith Day at Miller Park, where families gather together to watch to the Brewers play; the Amazing Faiths Dinner Dialogues, a program that began in Houston, TX and piloted in Milwaukee in 2011; and Faith Connections, an annual fundraising celebration.

-Today the Interfaith Conference is led by Executive Director Tom Heinen and a cabinet comprised of thirty-nine representatives of fifteen member judicatories.
+As of 2019, the Interfaith Conference is led by Executive Director Pardeep Singh Kaleka and a cabinet comprised of fourty-one representatives of twenty judicatories.
 Throughout the 1980s-90s, the Interfaith Conference fostered relationships with broader “judicatory” representatives.
 In 1991, Muslim, Jewish and Christian leaders used the Interfaith Conference as a platform for speaking out together on the Desert Storm Invasion of Iraq.
 The Islamic Society of Milwaukee, the single Muslim judicatory, officially joined the Conference in 2003.
-The Buddhist Peace Fellowship and the Church of Jesus Christ of Latter Day Saints (Milwaukee North and South Stakes) are the newest member judicatories, joining Catholic, Protestant, Muslim, Jewish, and Unitarian Universalist members.
+The Buddhist Peace Fellowship, the Church of Jesus Christ of Latter Day Saints (Milwaukee North and South Stakes), and two Sikh communities (Sikh Religious Society of Wisconsin and Sikh Temple of Wisconsin) are the newest member judicatories, joining Catholic, Protestant, Muslim, Jewish, and Unitarian Universalist members.

 Conversations are ongoing regarding official membership status for other faiths and denominations, including the local Sikh community.
 While Sikhs had been represented in the Committee for Interfaith Understanding prior to the shooting at the Sikh Temple of Wisconsin in August 2012, the Sikh community’s involvement in—and awareness of—the Conference increased dramatically since.
 Other smaller groups also participate in the Conference while not joining as judicatory members.
 This is true of the Bahá’ís of Milwaukee who are involved in the Committee for Interfaith Understanding and members of the Zoroastrian community who participate in the Amazing Faiths Dinner Dialogues.